cdellacqua/signals.js/README.md

 ## Readonly signal

-When you merge, coalesce or derive a signal (or signals), you get back a `ReadonlySignal<T>`.
+When you coalesce or derive a signal, you get back a `ReadonlySignal<T>`.
 This type lacks the `emit` and `emitFor` methods.

 A `Signal<T>` is in fact an extension of a `ReadonlySignal<T>` that adds the aforementioned methods.

-As a rule of thumb, it should be preferable to pass around `ReadonlySignal<T>`, to better encapsulate your signals and prevent unwanted `emit`s.
+As a rule of thumb, it is preferable to pass around `ReadonlySignal<T>`s, to better encapsulate your signals and prevent unwanted `emit`s.